 All classes are taught by Chiaki Toda a member and co-leader of L.A.
 Taiko Ichiza.
 Ms. Toda has been playing taiko for over two decades and has developed our taiko program into what it is today.
 Our afterschool programs are also taught by Ms. Toda, and coordinated by Japanese Kindergarten Teacher Mike Jaffe, also a member of L.A.
 Taiko Ichiza.

 Our taiko program would not be possible without a venue to practice in, which has been provided by the Dads’ Club since the beginning of the program.
-The WAVE foundation is currently fully supporting our in-class taiko program.
+The WAVE Foundation is currently fully supporting our in-class taiko program and also pays the Dads' Club rental fee for the venue.
 Our PTA has also purchased taiko drums for our program as a gift in recent years.
 Thank you to all our supporters.
 Without you, VW would not have taiko to enrich the lives of our wonderful Woodlanders!

 If you have any questions about our taiko program, please contact Mike Jaffe.